scenerystack/community/docs/reference/api/scenery/PressListener.md

 - **press**?: [PressListenerCallback](../scenery/PressListener.md#PressListenerCallback)&lt;Listener&gt;
+<br>  Called when this listener is pressed (typically from a down event, but can be triggered by other handlers)
 - **release**?: [PressListenerNullableCallback](../scenery/PressListener.md#PressListenerNullableCallback)&lt;Listener&gt;
+<br>  Called when this listener is released.
+Note that an SceneryEvent arg cannot be guaranteed from this listener.
+This
+  is, in part, to support interrupt. (pointer up/cancel or interrupt when pressed/after click from the pdom).
+  NOTE: This will also be called if the press is "released" due to being interrupted or canceled.
 - **drag**?: [PressListenerCallback](../scenery/PressListener.md#PressListenerCallback)&lt;Listener&gt;
+<br>  Called when this listener is dragged (move events on the pointer while pressed)
 - **targetNode**?: [Node](../scenery/Node.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  If provided, the pressedTrail (calculated from the down event) will be replaced with the (sub)trail that ends with
+  the targetNode as the leaf-most Node.
+This affects the parent coordinate frame computations.
+  This is ideally used when the Node which has this input listener is different from the Node being transformed, as otherwise offsets and drag behavior would be incorrect by default.
 - **attach**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  If true, this listener will not "press" while the associated pointer is attached, and when pressed,
+  will mark itself as attached to the pointer.
+If this listener should not be interrupted by others and isn't a "primary" handler of the pointer's behavior, this should be set to false.
 - **mouseButton**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  Restricts to the specific mouse button (but allows any touch).
+Only one mouse button is allowed at
+  a time.
+The button numbers are defined in https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button, where typically:
+    0: Left mouse button
+    1: Middle mouse button (or wheel press)
+    2: Right mouse button
+    3+: other specific numbered buttons that are more rare
 - **pressCursor**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  If the targetNode/currentTarget don't have a custom cursor, this will set the pointer cursor to
+  this value when this listener is "pressed".
+This means that even when the mouse moves out of the node after pressing down, it will still have this cursor (overriding the cursor of whatever nodes the pointer may be over).
 - **useInputListenerCursor**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  When true, any node this listener is added to will use this listener's cursor (see options.pressCursor)
+  as the cursor for that node.
+This only applies if the node's cursor is null, see Node.getEffectiveCursor().
 - **canStartPress**?: [PressListenerCanStartPressCallback](../scenery/PressListener.md#PressListenerCanStartPressCallback)&lt;Listener&gt;
+<br>  Checks this when trying to start a press.
+If this function returns false, a press will not be started
 - **a11yLooksPressedInterval**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  (a11y) - How long something should 'look' pressed after an accessible click input event, in ms
 - **collapseDragEvents**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  If true, multiple drag events in a row (between steps) will be collapsed into one drag event
+  (usually for performance) by just calling the callbacks for the last drag event.
+Other events (press/release handling) will force through the last pending drag event.
+Calling step() every frame will then be generally necessary to have accurate-looking drags.
+NOTE that this may put in events out-of-order.
+  This is appropriate when the drag operation is expensive performance-wise AND ideally should only be run at most once per frame (any more, and it would be a waste).
 - **phetioReadOnly**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  Though PressListener is not instrumented, declare these here to support properly passing this to children, see https://github.com/phetsims/tandem/issues/60.
+  PressListener by default doesn't allow PhET-iO to trigger press/release Action events
 - **phetioFeatured**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
 - **phetioPressActionInstrumented**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  Opt out of instrumenting pressAction and releaseAction, only useful in subtypes where you have a better API that
+  makes these redundant.
 - **phetioReleaseActionInstrumented**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
 - &amp; [EnabledComponentOptions](../axon/EnabledComponent.md#EnabledComponentOptions)